mitdbg/datascienceclass/lab_1/README.md

 3. **Which Super PACs (Independent expenditure-only PAC) had the most total receipts in 2016?
 Committee type codes are [here](https://www.fec.gov/campaign-finance-data/committee-type-code-descriptions/).
 Return a dataframe with comittee name and total receipts.
 List the top 10 ordered by total receipts.
 Use the pac_summary table.
 (5 pts)**

-4. **What were the names of candidates, their campaign committe names, and addresses of all 2016 presidential candidates, containing the "HUCK"?
+4. **What were the names of candidates, their campaign committe names, and addresses of all 2016 presidential candidates, where the name contains the substring "HUCK"?
 Return a dataframe with the candidate name, campaign comittee name, and street address.
 Use the candidate and committees tables.
 (5 pts)**

 5. **What are the names of the top 20 senate campaign committees that raised the most money per capita for a Senate race in 2016?
 Return a dataframe with the committee name, state, and total_receipts, and ratio of receipts per person in the district, ordered by the per capita money raised.
 Use the candidate, cand_summary, committee, and dist_pop tables.
 (10 pts)**